cinchronicity/cf-python-course/README.md

 ## 📋 Table of Contents — Introduction to Python

 - [Exercise 1.1 — Python Environment Setup](Intro%20To%20Python/Exercise1.1/) — Environment setup with virtualenvwrapper
-- [Exercise 1.2 — Working with Data Structures](Intro%20To%20Python/Exercise1.2/) — Dictionaries and lists with recipes
+- [Exercise 1.2 — Data Types in Python](Intro%20To%20Python/Exercise1.2/) — Dictionaries and lists with recipes
 - [Exercise 1.3 — Operators & Functions in Python](Intro%20To%20Python/Exercise1.3/) — User input, loops, and difficulty calculation
 - [Exercise 1.4 — File Handling in Python](Intro%20To%20Python/Exercise1.4/) — Reading/writing files and recipe search
 <!-- - [Exercise 1.4 — Exercise 1.4 Title](#exercise-14--exercise-14-title)